GOING BEYOND WORDS

 Diversity is the range of human differences and Inclusion is involvement and empowerment, where the inherent worth and dignity of all people are recognized.
 Our goal is to not only serve as the thought leaders but as an action-driven organization going beyond words to create a company culture that actively supports diversity and inclusion and supports the efforts of our credit union partners striving for the same goals.

-Giving back to the communities we serve is at the core of all credit unions.
-With that in mind, we are excited to introduce you to a new charity each month that supports, protects and empowers marginalized members of our community.
+Giving back to the communities we serve is at the credit union core.
+With that in mind, we are excited to introduce a new charity each month that supports, protects and empowers marginalized members of our community.

 Curious about past charity spotlights?
 Each organization can be found in the slider featured below, click on the image to visit their website!